 We have significant capital requirements, including making pre-delivery payments and paying the balance of the purchase price for aircraft on delivery.
-As of June 30, 2020, we had commitments to purchase 337 new aircraft scheduled for delivery through 2026.
-In July 2020, we reached agreement with Boeing to restructure our order book for Boeing 737 MAX aircraft, including the cancellation of 15 of our Boeing 737 MAX aircraft on order, thereby reducing our purchase commitments to 322 new aircraft on order.
+As of September 30, 2020, we had commitments to purchase 304 new aircraft scheduled for delivery through 2027.
 As a result, we will need to raise additional funds to satisfy these requirements, which we expect to do through a combination of accessing committed debt facilities and securing additional financing, if needed, from capital markets transactions or other sources of capital.
 If other sources of capital are not available to us, we may need to raise additional funds through selling aircraft or other aircraft investments, including participations in our joint ventures.